patshaughnessy/patshaughnessy.github.io/posts/2012-09-18-how-ruby-borrowed-a-decades-old-idea-from-lisp.markdown

 Blocks are one of the most commonly used and powerful features of Ruby.
 As you probably know, they allow you to pass a code snippet to iterators such as <span class="code">each</span>, <span class="code">detect</span> or <span class="code">inject</span>.
 You can also write your own functions that call blocks for other reasons using the <span class="code">yield</span> keyword.
 Ruby code containing blocks is often more succinct, elegant and expressive than the equivalent code would appear in older languages such as C.

 However, don’t jump to the conclusion that blocks are a new idea!
-In fact, blocks are not new to Ruby at all; the computer science concept behind blocks, called “closures,” [was first invented by Peter J. Landin](http://en.wikipedia.org/wiki/Closure_(computer_science\)#History_and_etymology) in 1964, a few years after the original version of [Lisp](http://en.wikipedia.org/wiki/Lisp_(programming_language\)) was created by [John McCarthy](http://en.wikipedia.org/wiki/John_McCarthy_(computer_scientist\)) in 1958.
-Closures were later adopted by Lisp - or more precisely a dialect of Lisp called [Scheme](http://en.wikipedia.org/wiki/Scheme_(programming_language\)), invented by [Gerald Sussman](http://en.wikipedia.org/wiki/Gerald_Jay_Sussman) and [Guy Steele](http://en.wikipedia.org/wiki/Guy_L._Steele,_Jr.) in 1975.
+In fact, blocks are not new to Ruby at all; the computer science concept behind blocks, called “closures,” <a href="http://en.wikipedia.org/wiki/Closure_(computer_science)#History_and_etymology">was first invented by Peter J. Landin</a>) in 1964, a few years after the original version of <a href="http://en.wikipedia.org/wiki/Lisp_(programming_language)">Lisp</a> was created by <a href="http://en.wikipedia.org/wiki/John_McCarthy_(computer_scientist)">John McCarthy</a> in 1958.
+Closures were later adopted by Lisp - or more precisely a dialect of Lisp called <a href="http://en.wikipedia.org/wiki/Scheme_(programming_language)">Scheme</a>, invented by <a href="http://en.wikipedia.org/wiki/Gerald_Jay_Sussman">Gerald Sussman</a> and <a href="http://en.wikipedia.org/wiki/Guy_L._Steele,_Jr.">Guy Steele</a> in 1975.
 Sussman and Steele’s use of closures in Scheme brought the idea to many programmers for the first time starting in the 1970s.

 But what does “closure” actually mean?
 In other words, exactly what are Ruby blocks?
 Are they as simple as they appear?
 Are they just the snippet of Ruby code that appears between the <span class="code">do</span> and <span class="code">end</span> keywords?
 Or is there more to Ruby blocks than meets the eye?
 In this chapter I’ll review how Ruby implements blocks internally, and show how they meet the definition of “closure” used by Sussman and Steele back in 1975.
 I’ll also show how blocks, lambdas, procs and bindings are all different ways of looking at closures, and how these objects are related to Ruby’s metaprogramming API.